Underground hard-rock mining: Ore removal

-In mines which use rubber tired equipment for coarse ore removal, the ore (or "muck") is removed from the stope (referred to as "mucked out" or "bogged") using center articulated vehicles (referred to as boggers or LHD (Load, Haul, Dump machine)).
+In mines which use rubber-tired equipment for coarse ore removal, the ore (or "muck") is removed ("mucked out" or "bogged") from the stope using center articulated vehicles.
+These vehicles are referred to as "boggers" or LHD (Load, Haul, Dump machines).
 These pieces of equipment may operate using diesel engines or electric motors, and resemble a low-profile front end loader.
-LHD operated through electricity utilize trailing cables which are flexible and can be extended or retracted on a reel.
+Electrically powered LHD utilize trailing cables which are flexible and can be extended or retracted on a reel.

-The ore is then dumped into a truck to be hauled to the surface (in shallower mines).
+In shallower mines the ore is then dumped into a truck to be hauled to the surface.
 In deeper mines, the ore is dumped down an ore pass (a vertical or near vertical excavation) where it falls to a collection level.
-On the collection level, it may receive primary crushing via jaw or cone crusher, or via a rockbreaker.
+On the collection level, it may receive primary crushing by a jaw or cone crusher, or by a rockbreaker.
 The ore is then moved by conveyor belts, trucks or occasionally trains to the shaft to be hoisted to the surface in buckets or skips and emptied into bins beneath the surface headframe for transport to the mill.

 In some cases the underground primary crusher feeds an inclined conveyor belt which delivers ore via an incline shaft direct to the surface.
-The ore is fed down ore passes, with mining equipment accessing the ore body via a decline from surface.
+The ore is fed down ore passes, with mining equipment accessing the ore body via a decline from the surface.